Technologicat/unpythonic/README.md

 We provide a simple variant of nondeterministic evaluation.
 This is essentially a toy that has no more power than list comprehensions or nested for loops.
 An important feature of McCarthy's [`amb` operator](https://rosettacode.org/wiki/Amb) is its nonlocality - being able to jump back to a choice point, even after the dynamic extent of the function where that choice point resides.
 This sounds a lot like ``call/cc``; which is how ``amb`` is usually implemented.
 See implementations [in Ruby](http://www.randomhacks.net/2005/10/11/amb-operator/) and [in Racket](http://www.cs.toronto.edu/~david/courses/csc324_w15/extra/choice.html).

 Python can't do that, short of compiling the whole program into [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style), while applying TCO everywhere to prevent stack overflow.
 Arguably, the result would no longer be Python.
 (As Abelson and Sussman explain in SICP, ``call/cc`` can be implemented via this strategy.
 It's an instance of lambda as the ultimate GOTO.)
+If you want something like that, see ``continuations`` in [``macro_extras``](macro_extras/).

-Instead, what we have here is essentially a tuple comprehension that:
+What we have here is essentially a tuple comprehension that:

  - Can have multiple body expressions (side effects also welcome!), by simply listing them in sequence.
  - Allows filters to be placed at any level of the nested looping.